-According to the Centers for Disease Control and Prevention, 1 in 6 Americans gets sick from food poisoning each year—a sobering statistic for those who own and work in restaurants.1
+According to the Centers for Disease Control and Prevention, 1 in 6 Americans get sick from food poisoning each year—a sobering statistic for those who own and work in restaurants.1

-Although restaurant insurance is a great way to obtain protection from food-related and other lawsuits from customers, the best protection is prevention.
-Before we discuss basic food safety, let’s explore some food safety challenges facing restaurant businesses and gain an understanding of how food contamination occurs.
+Although restaurant insurance is an effective way to protect your business from food-related and other lawsuits from customers, the best protection is prevention.
+Before we discuss basic food safety, let’s explore some challenges facing restaurant businesses and highlight the most common sources for problems to occur.

 Food safety is affected by several factors.
 Food can become contaminated when environmental factors like the weather pattern in a particular area change.
 For example, an area that receives increased moisture during the growing season can cause food to spoil prematurely.
 Food safety can also be compromised when food supply and production change, such as when a higher volume of a certain food must be imported.

-A growing number of toxins and bacteria are becoming resistant to antibiotics, which is also a factor which poses a significant threat to food safety.
-As well, the detection of outbreaks of CDC foodborne illness across multiple states has yet to be fully effective.
+A growing number of toxins and bacteria are becoming resistant to antibiotics, which is also a factor that poses a significant threat to food safety.
+On top of that, the detection of outbreaks of CDC foodborne illness across multiple states has yet to be fully effective.

 Causes of Food Contamination

 Food can become easily contaminated via physical, chemical, or biological means.
 Physical contamination occurs when foreign bodies enter food.
 Chemical contamination can occur when pesticides, cleaning chemicals, or polluted soil or water has come into contact with food.
 Biological contamination is that which occurs via viruses, bacteria, parasites, or mold.

 Typically visible to the naked eye, physical contaminants can come from many sources and threaten your business.
 The brick particles, glass shards, or tile fragments from buildings and equipment are all potentially dangerous if they enter food.
 Food packaging can also contaminate food should the string, staples, elastic bands, and other securing methods be ingested.